Azure/blobxfer/README.rst

 transport is used in the script.
 Please note that when using SAS keys that only container- or fileshare-level SAS keys will allow for entire directory uploading or container/fileshare downloading.
-The container/fileshare must also have been created beforehand, as containers/fileshares cannot be created using SAS keys.
+The container/fileshare must also have been created beforehand if using a service SAS, as containers/fileshares cannot be created using service SAS keys.
+Account-level SAS keys with a signed resource type of ``c`` or container will allow containers/fileshares to be created with SAS keys.

 Example Usage
 -------------